 I am not one of the most positive people you will come across, in fact, people who know me know that it’s easy for me to lose my motivation and get disappointed.
 The real truth behind this – I am hopeful and I am semi-positive.
 I don’t exude positivity, because at times either it is taken as over confidence or at times, I am a little bit superstitious.
 (Sometimes you want things to work out, so you don’t want anything to jinx it, not even yourself.)

-Today, I’m going to talk about going back to school: with 14 years of experience, a family and a blog that means the world to me.
+Today, I want to share something that’s become a significant part of my life—going back to school.
+With 14 years of work experience, a family, and a blog that means the world to me, this has been a journey unlike any other.

-A little about FHNW – The University of Applied sciences and Arts Northwestern Switzerland FHNW is a leading Swiss University and it has 9 schools with numerous bachelor, masters and continuing education programs.
+A little about FHNW – The University of Applied Sciences and Arts Northwestern Switzerland (FHNW) is a prominent Swiss institution with nine schools offering a wide range of bachelor’s, master’s, and continuing education programs.

 Studying in Switzerland: